SOCIAL MEDIA

 Travel Spells

 Medicinal Uses: Apart from its magical properties, mint has long been used in healing rituals and for medicinal purposes throughout history.
 Peppermint specifically is one of the most carminative agents on the market, that is it is able to reduce gas and bloating and even cure colic in infants.
 It relaxes the digestive muscles, stimulates bile and stomach acid production, and has antiflatulent properties, allowing it to treat gas and other intestinal problems, including an upset stomach, by significantly reducing stomach and intestinal pain and aiding in digestion.
 Due to its diaphoretic properties, mint is able to reduce fevers caused by colds or the flu through sweating.
-Furthermore, it is able to temporarily treat nasal congestion, headaches/migraines, anxiety, and tension due to it's being nervine.
+Furthermore, it is able to temporarily treat nasal congestion, headaches/migraines, anxiety, and tension due to its being nervine.

 Preparation and Dosage: Mint is taken internally as an infusion or tincture.
 Pour one cup of boiling water over a heap of dried herbs and allow to infuse for 10 minutes.
 Drink as often as desired.
 As a tincture, take 1-2 milliliters up to three times a day.
 Externally, peppermint oil, once diluted in a carrier oil, can be applied to the temples to relieve headaches and migraines or rubbed on rashes to treat itchy skin.
 An infusion can be turned into a poultice to relieve skin rashes as well.
 Fresh or dried herbs or peppermint oil can be inhaled to relieve congestion and aid in memory and alertness or to settle one's stomach.